Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 * **Enable Multi-Currency in Nosto Admin** - [Enabling multi-currency from the admin](https://docs.nosto.com/techdocs/apis/frontend/implementation-guide-session-api/advanced-usage/spa-adding-support-for-multi-currency#enabling-multi-currency-from-the-admin)

 * **Provide the `variationId`**
-  The `variationId` is essential for converting prices to the correct currency.
-It should be included in the search query to ensure accurate price conversion.
+  The `variationId` is used to specify the currency of the response price data - it should be included in the search query to ensure accurate price conversion.
 Below is an example of how to include the `variationId` in your search query:

    ```js
    import { init } from "@nosto/preact";